michimussato/OpenStudioLandscapes/README.md

 - Easily add, replace or remove services
 - Clone (or modify and clone) entire production landscapes for testing, debugging or development
 - Always stay on top of things with maps and node trees of code and landscapes
-- `deadline-docker` is powered by Dagster
+- `studio-landscapes` is (primarily) powered by Dagster and Docker
+- Fully Python based

 This platform is aimed towards small to medium-sized studios where only limited resources for Pipeline